© John Benford /johnbenfordphoto.com

 History

-The New Hampshire Food Bank, a program of Catholic Charities New Hampshire, opened its doors on World Food Day in 1984 and in that year distributed 250,000 pounds of food to feed the hungry throughout the state.
-The Food Bank had 600 square feet of space in a garage.
+The New Hampshire Food Bank, a program of Catholic Charities New Hampshire, opened its doors on World Food Day in 1984 and in that first year distributed 250,000 pounds of food to feed the hungry throughout the state.
+At that time, the Food Bank had 600 square feet of space in a garage.

-In August of 2010, the Food Bank moved into a newly renovated building with 60,000 square feet.
-We have seen many efficiencies in our new home, including improved work flow and the ability to stretch donor dollars when purchasing food due to more storage/capacity.
+Over the years, the Food Bank has continued to expand in step with our distribution efforts.
+We moved to a larger space in downtown Manchester on West Brook Street, and then in August of 2010, the Food Bank moved into our current home, a 60,000 square foot facility on East Industrial Park Drive in Manchester.
+We have seen many efficiencies since that move, including improved work flow and the ability to stretch donor dollars when purchasing food due to more storage/capacity.

-In 2021, the NH Food Bank distributed more than 17 million pounds of non-perishable food items, fresh produce, and meats to more than 400 non-profit food agencies in all corners of NH.
+In 2022, the New Hampshire Food Bank distributed more than 16 million pounds of non-perishable food items, fresh produce and protein, the equivalent of more than 13.7 million meals, to our more than 400 partner agencies located in communities throughout New Hampshire.